 This vehicle donation program is facilitated by Donate a Car Canada.

 is an online invitation, RSVP management, cash registry and fundraising platform that allows people to donate any portion of their cash gifts to a charity of their choice.
 We are thrilled that March of Dimes Canada can now be chosen as a charity that will benefit from a GIFTED party.

 GIFTED allows you to send invites, track who is coming, receive cash gifts and give back a portion to charity, making your special moments even more memorable.

 Add extra meaning to your party by having a portion of your gifts go to March of Dimes Canada and change a life!

 March of Dimes Canada collects aluminum pop tabs year-round, and the recycling of these tabs generates revenue that benefit our Assistive Devices Program that helps buy, repair and maintain a wide variety of mobility or assistive equipment (including wheelchairs), and DesignAbility® program that modifies and custom builds products to increase independence that cannot be found on the market.

 A Pop Tab is the piece of metal that opens aluminum cans.
 Like the can, the Pop Tab is recyclable.
 It is a small piece, yet most importantly it is a refundable piece accepted by local scrap metal companies.

 Why Collect Pop Tabs?

 Pop Tabs are an easy way to recycle and help others.
 It is a task that people of all ages can do.

 Why only Pop Tabs instead of the whole can?
-Well, the tabs are made of different quality aluminum than the cans and may be more easily recycled.
+The tabs are more easily recycled and easier to store in collection containers.
 They are smaller and cleaner than collecting cans.
 They are also easier for the Charities to handle when receiving large volumes.
 The amount of money received is determined by the weight of aluminum collected.
 These pop tabs can make a big impact when collected in numbers.